And loneliness.

 join the others on their

-way to Oz?
+way to the Wizard of Oz?

 Forget it.
 Forget love.
-Or else I have
+Or else

 hurting, having another

-piece ripped as if strategically
+piece ripped, as if strategically,

-from my memory.
+from memory.
 Something

 as impossible as walking down